GIP hormone: How it works for weight loss

 By taking the Juniper quiz, you can check your eligibility and kickstart, or restart, your journey towards a healthier and happier you.
 Juniper offers tailored treatment plans based on your needs, taking your experience with medication and goals into account.

-We’re in it with you for the long run; having helped thousands of Juniper patients lose an average of 21.3% weight loss after 12 months [8].
+We’re in it with you for the long run; having helped thousands of Juniper patients.
 Once in the programme, you’ll have regular access to a team of health professionals who are here to listen, guide and help unlock a healthier you.

 Image credit: Getty Images